Why It Works

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
 Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
+Alternatively, set half the burners on a gas grill to medium-high heat, cover, and preheat for 10 minutes.
 Clean and oil the grilling grate.
-Place squash on cool side of grill, close to, but not directly over, the coals.
+Place squash on cool side of grill, close to, but not directly over the coals.
 Cover and cook until tender all the way through, about 30 minutes, flipping squash after 15 minutes for even cooking.
-Move squash to hot side of grill and cook until lightly charred on all sides, about 1 minutes per side.
+Move squash to hot side of grill and cook until lightly charred on all sides, about 1 minute per side.
 Transfer to a serving platter.

 Top squash with dollops of fresh ricotta, pine nuts, and sage.
 Season with additional salt and pepper to taste; serve immediately.

 Check out how to prepare, peel, and cut butternut squash for a step-by-step knife skills guide.